The Sefaria Linker API

 }

-In order to easily debug why certain citations aren't working, it is useful to use the linker.js plugin which has certain debug tools built-in.
-Below is a skeleton HTML page that can be used to test content against the linker.
-This webpage has linker.js embedded in debug mode which will show all citations caught, including one's that weren't linked.
+To easily debug why certain citations aren't working, it is useful to use the linker.js plugin, which has built-in debug tools.
+Below is a skeleton HTML page you can use to test content against the linker.
+This webpage has linker.js embedded in debug mode, which will show all citations caught, including ones that weren't linked.
 See here for more information on how the debug option works.

 <html>